SanderTheDragon/scppl/docs/index.rst

    cd build
    cmake ..

-After it configures correctly, the build can be done, but since there are only header-only libraries now, it will not do anything.
+After it configures correctly, the build can be done, this will build all the shared objects for the enabled non-header-only libraries.
-For targets that will do something, see :building:`Building <scppl Index:Makefile Targets>`.
+Another target is the normal ``install`` target, which can be used to install the headers and shared objects.
-One of those targets is the normal ``install`` target, which can be used.
+See :building:`Building <scppl Index:Makefile Targets>` for more targets.

 .. code-block:: sh
    :class: cb-copy